AI Workshop: learn to build apps with AI →

 └── minimist@0.0.10

-If you want to see what’s the latest available version of the package on the npm repository, run npm view [package_name] version:
+To see the latest version available on the npm registry, run npm view <package_name> version:

 ❯ npm view cowsay version